moreno-m2698/WatchSama/README.md

 Before you begin using this bot you will need to create a Discord developer account which can be done [here](https://discord.com/developers).
 Once you have logged in you will want to create a new application by hitting the `New Application` button and naming your application.

-> Note that you can edit the public name of the bot and it's profile picture under the bot tag of the selected project's settings.
+> Note that you can edit the public name of the bot and its profile picture under the bot tag of the selected project's settings.